JuliaMath/NFFT.jl/README.md

 [![Build Status](https://travis-ci.org/tknopp/NFFT.jl.svg?branch=master)](https://travis-ci.org/tknopp/NFFT.jl)

 This package provides a Julia implementation of the Non-equidistant Fast Fourier Transform (NFFT).
-This algorithm is also referred as Gridding in the literature (e.g. in MRI literature) For a detailed introduction into the NFFT and its application please have a look at www.nfft.org.
+This algorithm is also referred as Gridding in the literature (e.g. in MRI literature).
+For a detailed introduction into the NFFT and its application please have a look at www.nfft.org.

 The NFFT is a fast implementation of the Non-equidistant Discrete Fourier Transform (NDFT) that is basically a DFT with non-equidistant sampling nodes in either Fourier or time/space domain.
 In contrast to the FFT, the NFFT is an approximative algorithm whereas the accuracy can be controlled by two parameters: the window width `m` and the oversampling factor `sigma`.

 ## Installation